micmejia/bible-dump/NKJV/Acts/Acts 2.md

 Phrygia and Pamphylia, Egypt and the parts of Libya adjoining Cyrene, visitors from Rome, both Jews and proselytes,

 ###### 11
-Cretans and [^d]Arabs--we hear them speaking in our own tongues the wonderful works of God."
+Cretans and Arabs--we hear them speaking in our own tongues the wonderful works of God."

 ###### 12
 So they were all amazed and perplexed, saying to one another, "Whatever could this mean?"